💬Author

 I was born in Tamil Nadu.
 My faith was Christian.
 My school, Catholic.
 My college, secular.

-I was formed in contradiction and found truth between the lines.
+I was formed in contradiction and learned to find truth between the lines.

 Hyderabad taught me diversity.